dataforgoodfr/quotaclimat/README.md

 BATCH_SIZE: 50000 # number of records to update in one batch
 ```

-### Comparison between 15/20/30/40 window
-Set `COMPARE_DURATION` to true such as in the docker-compose.yml to calculate number_of_keywords_20/30/40 in addition of 15.
-The goal is to compare different durations to select one, it should be desactivated to have more effective program.

 ### Batch program data
 `UPDATE_PROGRAM_ONLY` to true will only update program metadata, otherwise, it will update program metadata and all theme/keywords calculations.